Checklist for new research students

 Step 7: Don’t forget to ask for help.

 There are many people here at the University of Northampton who are ready and willing to make your early days here as stress-free as possible.
-Your academic colleagues – fellow research students and supervisors – are a fantastic source of advice, but so too are staff in the Graduate School and Library and Learning Services (LLS).
+Your academic colleagues – fellow research students and supervisors – are a fantastic source of advice, but so too are staff in the Graduate School.
 Please feel free to contact any of us.

 Photo credits: HeppDesigns

 Posted on February 28, 2014, in Library, Northampton Business School, School of Education, School of Health, School of Science and Technology, School of Social Sciences, School of the Arts, Support and tagged FAQs, Graduate School, howto, induction, IT Services, library, research students.
 Bookmark the permalink.
-2 Comments.
+Leave a comment.